Last visit: April 28, 2023

 Staff is friendly, as are the fans.
 But the game doesn’t necessarily “feel important” until much later in the season; it’s a pretty chill vibe for many games.

 I also blame the huge ballpark dimensions for creating high-scoring long games that seem to stretch on too long and drain some of the energy from the building.
 The deep outfield fences were necessary due to the thin mountain air which would threaten to make the place nothing but a home run derby.
 But now that game balls are stored in a humidor, the long-ball issue has been somewhat allayed; however, the massive outfield (fences are 350 down the line, 375-390 in the power alleys and 415 to center) means that there is a lot more gaps into which balls can fall.
 In an era where rallies are rare because the game has become one in which home runs account for most of the offense, this place creates TOO many baserunners.
+Granted, the pitch clock has helped this problem, but it’s still hard to get excited about a run when you know you’ll likely see another 12 of them.

 The pre-game team hype video has always been pretty good and just rocks now on the new scoreboard.
 This is somewhat offset by the choice of DJ Otzi’s “Hey Baby” as the sing-along that follows “Take Me Out to the Ballgame” in the 7th inning; there’s no Colorado connection here, and the tune is neither kitschy nor good.